Sportcity

 Sportcity's largest structure, the City of Manchester Stadium, is home to Manchester City F.C. and is one of the largest football stadiums in England.
-Sportcity is also home to the National Squash Centre, Rugby Football League headquarters, Manchester Regional Arena for athletics and British Cycling, who operate out of Manchester Velodrome and the National Indoor BMX Arena.
+Sportcity is also home to the National Squash Centre, Rugby Football League headquarters, Manchester Regional Arena for athletics and British Cycling, who operate from Manchester Velodrome and the National Indoor BMX Arena.

 Future developments will include Manchester City's £50m training complex and a leisure complex.

 Location and venues

 The Sportcity complex is in Beswick and Bradford in east Manchester.
 A visitor centre provides information on the site's history from a heavily industrialised area to its ongoing regeneration.
 The Etihad Campus tram stop on the Manchester Metrolink close to Joe Mercer Way became operational on 11 February 2013.

 Sportcity was the proposed location for the U.K.'s first SuperCasino, but the plan was rejected by the House of Lords.
 It was also the proposed site of an 85 m wind turbine in 2006.
 Designed by Norman Foster, the turbine was intended to provide power for the stadium and nearby homes, but safety concerns about ice on the blades led to the proposal being abandoned.